caltechlibrary/eprints-vagrant/README.md

 ```
     git clone git@github.com:rsdoiel/eprints-vagrant
     cd eprints-vagrant
+    vagrant up
-    vagrant up && vagrant ssh
+    vagrant ssh
 ```

 ## Final Install Steps

-After vagrant comes up the "vagrant ssh" logs me into the vagrant instance.
-EPrint's isn't installed.
+After vagrant comes up the "vagrant ssh" logs into the vagrant instance.
+EPrints isn't installed.
+But the pre-requisites are.
 You want to follow the final steps in [Final-Install-Steps.md](Final-Install-Steps.md).
 The EPrints Install docs are authorative and you can find them at http://wiki.eprints.org/w/Installing_EPrints_on_Debian/Ubuntu.

 ## Additional Options for your vagrant Host machine